ryukau/VSTPlugins/docs/manual/LatticeReverb/LatticeReverb_en.md

     Useful to change the brightness of reverb.

 ## Change Log
+- 0.1.11
+  - Fixed crash on Linux.
+  - Fixed BarBox to receive shift key.
 - 0.1.10
   - Fixed the condition of acceptable channel count.
 This is a fix for unintentional muting on sidechain in REAPER.
 - 0.1.9